gentoo-haskell/gentoo-haskell/projects/GHC-6.6-launch.rst

 ghc-bin-6.6 must be in the tree before unmasking of ghc-6.6 as emerge can't bootstrap ghc-6.6 unless there is a version of ghc already installed.
-I't a good idea anyway.
+It's a good idea anyway.

 Update 2007-03-16: ghc-bin-6.6 in the tree, ~amd64 ~x86

+Update 2007-04-12: cparrot has added ~alpha, ~ppc and ~sparc

 Add modular libs
 ----------------